osmanperviz/FeatureFlags/README.md

            end

            if Rails.env.development?
            end

            if Rails.env.test?
            end
          end

-If your value is a boolean you will access them with question mark at the end:
+If your value is a boolean(PREDICATE) you will access them with question mark at the end:
         Feature.config.test_value?

-If you value is string or number you will access on normal(Regular) way:
+If you value is string or number(NO PREDICATE) you will access on normal(Regular) way:
         Feature.config.app_id